Alewy00/Mouse-trapped/README.md

  ## Detailed walkthrough of puzzles

  Puzzle 1)
- - Player Clicks on Green button to bring block into **tile** form
+ - Player shoots cheese at Green Button to bring block into **tile** form
- - Player places boulder parrallel from red button
+ - Player shoots cheese at Blue Button to bring block into **tile** form
+ - Player shoots cheese at Red Button to bring block into **tile** form
+ - Player shoots cheese at Green Button again Since the 10 second timer has reverted the Green Block into **wall** form
+ - Player shoots cheese at Pink Button to bring block into **tile** form
- - Now that red blocks are in tile form in room #2 player can click blue button and come back to retrieve the yellow key
+ - Now that all blocks are in **tile** form, the user can now progress to the bottom left corner of the map

  Puzzle 2)
   (subject to change)